gerardojbaez/php-checkup-docs/src/getting-started/introduction.md

 ## Why

-When developing self-hosted applications, it is common to provide users with a check-list of things that they must complete before installing an application on their servers.
-Or, you give them an easy way to view a global picture of how the application and server are performing at any given time — improving error debugging and communication with developers.
-PhpCheckup gives developers a quick and easy way to build such check-lists as a stand-alone package or directly integrated into their applications.
+Application health-checks is a great way to see how an application is performing at any given time and to see what needs immediate attention.
+They also improve communication by allowing users to quickly and easily share important environment-specific information with developers.

+PHP Checkup aims to provide the foundation for such functionality by giving developers a list of common checks, a quick way to add new custom checks, and an easy way to run all or a portion of them.

 ## Use cases
 - Application pre-installation checks